 IP was conceived and brought to fruition by owner and wine director Kavitha Raghavan.

 Kavitha, a Chennai native, landed in Alabama for a graduate degree in Electrical Engineering.
 Fast forward to her move to the Bay Area, and strangely enough for this Madrasi, something she least expected clicked.
 While Silicon Valley is known for its startups and technology, Kavitha was smitten, bitten, and enamored by its infectious wine bug.

-What began as fun trips to the wine country and exotic food & wine pairing experiences in the great city of San Francisco… slowly transformed in to something more deep and passionate than just a fun hobby.
+What began with fun trips to Wine Country and exciting food and wine pairing experiences in the great city of San Francisco, slowly transformed into something more deep and passionate than just a fun hobby.

 Her next few years were invested in academic wine training via the Certified Specialist of Wine (CSW) and Certified Sommelier (CS) certifications, working hands-on in wine bars in the Bay Area, and organizing several food pop-ups to test her concept.

 Finally, the doors of IP opened in March 2016 - with a vision to serve Indian (street) foods that are quintessential and yet so rare in the city, along with their paradoxical pairings.

 A few months into opening Indian Paradox Kavitha was serving as opening chef, wine director, and chief of everything miscellaneous, and was more than ready to hand off the day-to-day operations of the kitchen to someone who “gets” her mission, vision, and passion for this path she had traveled alone so far…

 Enter Maribel Palomo.
 Kavitha and Maribel hit it off right from the beginning and today; Maribel is the badass Chief Operating Officer of the Indian Paradox kitchen.
 She executes an innovative brunch and dinner menu with pizzazz and deftly manages her very talented and passionate back of the house team.